 Constantly monitor your dog's behavior

 You have to constantly monitor your pup's behavior to the best of your ability.
 Placing baby gates in the doorway allow you to see them (and vice versa) but not get loose.
 In addition to keeping them confined in a safe spot, you can also tether your pup to you in order to be able to monitor their behavior at all times while you're in the house.
 Snap their leash to their collar, slide the loop around your belt, and take them from room to room with you.

 When you can't supervise your dog, place them in a small area where they will be safe and unlikely to potty, like their crate.

+Potty training 6 week old puppy dogs will require more trips outside than adult dogs.
 Set an alarm to go off every hour for the first day while your pup is awake.
-Take him to his potty spot, point and give him your chosen potty command, such as the words "go potty."
+Take them to their potty spot, point, and give them your chosen potty command, such as the words "go potty."
 Be consistent with your command.
-Use the same words (spoken in the same tone of voice) and gesture each time, so he'll know what you expect of him.
+Use the same words (spoken in the same tone of voice) and gesture each time, so they'll know what you expect of them.
 Praise and treat them when they produce results.

 Time outings so you take them out five to 30 minutes after eating or drinking a significant amount of water.
 Be sure to take them out right before bedtime.
 Your puppy will whine or move around restlessly when they need to go out during the night.
 Take them out in the morning as soon as they are awake to avoid accidents.

 By the end of 24 hours, you'll have a good idea how long your pup can wait between trips to their potty spot.
 The rest of the week entails being consistent, so the routine is well-ingrained by the end of seven days.
 When your pup is with you, watch for signals that they need to go, such as whining, sniffing the ground, circling, and/or pacing.
 Some pups give very few clues that they need to relieve themselves, other than leaving the room or going over to a corner.